noGreg/nearest-icons/README.md

-# Nearest Icons - from Font-Awesome
+# Nearest Icons - from Font Awesome

-Font Awesome Icons quick-pick and icons panel displaying.
+Font Awesome (free) icons snippet completions and icons panel displaying for discovering search.

 ## Features

- - Icons tab panel, where you have the both free font-awesome `brand` and `solid` icons bunch.
+ - Icons tab panel, where you have the both free font-awesome **brand** and **solid** icons bunch.
 Where you can:
    - Copy name, unicode and the tipic `i` snippet tag.
    - Directly open the Font-Awesome icon webpage.

 ## Requirements

  - Internet connection
  - Visual Studio Code ^1.31

 ## Use instructions